cosmofur/EX716/README.md

                     "text"           ASCII text will be copied to memory as bytes, you have to add a b0 or include '\0' to NULL terminate.

+                    label[+/-Val]    In most cases anywhere a number can be put, you can put a label.
+You can also use a fixed 'Val' to be added to that current value of label.
+Val can even be another label, but if used Val must be a 'first pass value' see bellow.

+Meaning of 'first pass value'
+        The assembler reads the combination of source files from top to bottom, and a given label may take on several values over the range of the source file.
+Labels are 'defined' by either the '=' or ':' commands You 'can' use a label before you define it, but this is mostly meant for variables  and forward moving jumps.
+This type of label value is a 'second pass value' as it is calculated later in the reading of the input and you need to take a second pass to fix the final value into previously used locations.
+        If you use a label as a pure number that modifies a macro/command like '.ORG' or +/-Val then that label must have it's 'final' value already determined before it is used that way, that is a 'first pass value'
+        There are techniques that will allow you to re-use labels at different points in the source file with different 'meanings' this is a sort of pseudo 'local variables' Examples can be found in the 'tests' folder.

 And that's it!
 All the opcodes along with basic common quality of life macros, are defined in the Include file named common.mc combined with  CPU.json